- Add Roll Pins to Lower Triple Clamp for Fork Gaiters

-Here is the test with the stock fork-fender brace Allan bolts tightened.
+Here is the test with the stock fork-fender brace Allen bolts tightened.

 Install Telefix Fork Brace

 Before installing the Telefix fork brace, you have to install the front fender due to limited clearance between the top of the fender and the bottom of the fork brace.
-You can see how to that here:
+I show how to install the fender in this document: